EleutherAI/lm-evaluation-harness/docs/new_task_guide.md

 ```
 Now, in `utils.py` we'll write a function to process each split of our dataset:

+TODO: Change the example to one that's in the tasks/

 ```python
 def process_docs(dataset: datasets.Dataset):
     def _helper(doc):